Monthly Recurring Revenue (MRR) Explained: Definitions + Formulas

 MRR and churn rate are only two of the SaaS metrics that your company should be tracking.
 As an SaaS company, your metrics are going to be of exceeding importance.
 Most SaaS companies need to scale fairly aggressively, and must constantly be moving.
 Sales and sticky revenue are more important for SaaS companies than others, as widespread adoption is a key to success.

-Here are a few of the most important SaaS metrics, in addition to SaaS churn and MMR:
+Here are a few of the most important SaaS metrics, in addition to SaaS churn and MRR:

-- Customer acquisition rates.
 Customer acquisition relates directly to how fast your company is growing.
-Your customer acquisition needs to be continuously outpacing your customer churn; otherwise your platform is going to experience shrinkage.
+Your customer acquisition needs to be continuously outpacing your customer churn; otherwise, your platform is going to experience shrinkage.
 Over time, customer churn tends to grow.
 Customer acquisition must grow as well.

 A SaaS metrics spreadsheet can make it easier for you to track all the important metrics for your financial statements.
 Likewise, there are a number of software platforms that are designed to keep track of your financials for you.
 These products can be used to produce reports for your financial meetings, and to give you a better handle on how your company is growing and developing within the SaaS space.